mbatelaan/mbatelaan/about.md

 parmalink: /about/
 ---

-# This blog is where I will post writings related to my PhD research.
+# This blog is where I will post writings about everything